marekhummel/ferrunitas/README.md

 - **Custom unit definition**: Macros for defining your own units, quantities, and prefixes
 - **Quantity tagging** (optional): Distinguish between dimensionally equivalent but semantically different quantities (e.g., `Angle` vs `Information`)
 - **Zero-cost abstractions**: All dimensional checking happens at compile time
+- **Default no_std support**: No std usage is necessary, if the feature is used its just for propagation to dependencies.

 ## Usage